Bloodbrothers (album)

-Bloodbrothers is the third album by The Dictators and their second after switching to the Asylum label.
+Bloodbrothers is the third album by the Dictators, and their second after switching to the Asylum label.
 "Faster and Louder" features an uncredited guest appearance from Bruce Springsteen.

 Critical reception

+The Globe and Mail wrote: "Almost oblivious to the strides their punk brethren have been making toward larger audiences and heavier influence, they continue to play things loudly and strongly while handsome Dick Manitoba struts."

-AllMusic, which was critical of the band's previous album, released a favorable review of Bloodbrothers, stating that it "stands as a good example of what the band sounded like on a good night," as well as calling it "The Dictators' most rockingest and most musical album."
+AllMusic, which was critical of the band's previous album, released a favorable review of Bloodbrothers, stating that it "stands as a good example of what the band sounded like on a good night," as well as calling it "the Dictators' most rockingest and most musical album."